oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 You'll need to install a few things before you get started.

 **Java 11**: If you don't have Java 11, you can install OpenJDK.
-Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
+The [OpenJDK website](https://openjdk.java.net/install/) has instructions for installation.
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
-[SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.
+[SDKMAN](https://sdkman.io/) is another excellent option for installing and managing Java versions.

 **Node 12**: You'll need Node to create and run your React application.
 You can install it with Homebrew or download it from [nodejs.org](https://nodejs.org).